core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 The registration policy for the 10000-19999 and 33000-64998 ranges is "Expert Review", following the procedure described in {{checks}}.

-The registration policy for the 20000-32999 range is FCFS, as before.
+The registration policy for the 20000-32999 range is FCFS.
 A registration request for this range must consist solely of a registered Media Type name in the "Content Type" field, without any parameter names or "Content Coding", and the Media Type must not have been used in this registry yet.
 If the criteria do not apply, a registration for a different range (which requires Expert Review) can be requested.

+The identifiers between 65000 and 65535 inclusive are reserved for experiments.
+They are not meant for vendor-specific use of any kind and MUST NOT be used in operational deployments.

 A new column with the title "Notes" has been added to the CoAP Content-Formats Registration Procedures shown in {{tbl-new-cf-proc}}.

 For the handling of temporary allocations within the 0-255 range see also {{expert-review-7120-exemptions}}.

-### New Section 12.3.1 "Temporary Content-Format Registrations"
+### Temporary Content-Format Registrations

 This section clarifies that the "CoAP Content-Formats" registry allows temporary registrations within the 0-64998 range.